gvalkov/pyzmo/doc/index.rst

 Usage (Hy)
 ==========

-Pyzmo provides a DSL that can be used from Hy_, which is a dialect of lisp that is embedded in Python.
+Pyzmo also has a DSL that can be used from Hy_, which is a dialect of lisp that is embedded in Python.

 .. code-block:: hy